Teaching is a complex task. The different steps constituting the teaching process are called the phases of teaching.

 The teaching process can be divided into three phases-

 - Interactive phase

 - Post-active phase

 The pre-active phase of teaching is the phase of planning.
 The interactive phase of teaching refers to the execution of the plan made during the pre-active phase.
 This is the actual classroom teaching.
 The post-active phase of teaching is the evaluation phase of teaching.

 Good lesson planning is the key to successful teaching.
 It is the most significant component of teaching.
-Before teaching, the teacher has to keep in mind the aims, objectives of the subject, needs and interests of his pupils, the environmental situations etc. Following principles will help a teacher in planning for a session and executing it successfully.
+Before teaching, the teacher has to consider the aims and objectives of the subject, the needs and interests of his pupils, the environmental situations, etc. The following principles will help a teacher plan for a session and execute it successfully.

 - General Principles

 Before teaching, the teacher should fix some objectives based on which she can select appropriate materials, methods, etc., to achieve them.